eislerMeinName/complexPendulum/README.md

 It aims at modelling real-world pendulum systems as accurate as possible.

 > ### Currently under construction...
-> - why is K* of LQR different to matlab lqr?
-> - find trainings and evaluation setups
+> - find training and evaluation setups

 ## Installation
 This repo was written using Python3.10 with conda on Arch Linux